welfredprajwal/Stock-Market-Predictive-CNN/README.md

 # Stock-Market-Predictive-CNN
 Stock market prediction using CNN analyzes historical stock data to forecast future trends.
 The model processes time-series data, extracts patterns, and predicts price movements.
 It uses convolutional layers for feature extraction and dense layers for prediction, improving accuracy.
 Visualizations aid trend analysis.
+A Convolutional Neural Network (CNN) is a type of Deep Learning neural network architecture commonly used in Computer Vision.
+Computer vision is a field of Artificial Intelligence that enables a computer to understand and interpret the image or visual data.